Numerical extraction of de Haas - van Alphen frequencies from calculated band energies: Introduction

 In order to understand the physical implications of dHvA data, the measured frequencies and masses are compared to those predicted by electronic structure calculations.
 However, since real compounds often possess complicated Fermi surfaces, including open/near-open, nested and non-central orbits, the task of extracting predicted dHvA orbits from calculated band energies is non-trivial.

+Furthermore, code for performing electronic structure calculations and generating Fermi surfaces (such as WIEN2k~\cite{wien2k}) is widely available, based on published algorithms that are used and improved by the community.
+In contrast, prior to this work publicly-available methods for comparing calculated Fermi surfaces to the results of quantum oscillation experiments have been scarce: while several research groups maintain private extremal area determination codes (see, for example,~\cite{prevharima,prevpietraszko,prevyelland}), their proprietary algorithms are not available to the wider community for validation, improvement or use.

-One previous approach involved fitting the calculated band energies to a Fourier series of lattice-specific star functions, which was then evaluated at various points in $k$-space.
+One previous approach to extremal area determination that has been documented in the literature involved fitting the calculated band energies to a Fourier series of lattice-specific star functions, which was then evaluated at various points in $k$-space.
 An orbit centre and plane would be manually specified, then the algorithm would perform a series of ``stepping'' and ``return-to-surface'' operations as a function of rotation angle around the orbit centre to determine the cross-sectional area via Simpson's-rule integration~\cite{prevcode1969}.
 This approach was later expanded to included trapezoidal-rule integration for orbits which are multivalued at certain angles around the orbit centre~\cite{prevcode1975}.
-While such an approach works well for when one knows which orbits are extremal (and the location of the associated orbit centres), topologically-complicated Fermi surfaces can have extremal orbits that are not obvious from visual examination of the surfaces.
+While such an approach works well when one knows which orbits are extremal (and the locations of the associated orbit centres), topologically-complicated Fermi surfaces can have extremal orbits that are not obvious from visual examination of the surfaces.